fdazen/fda-documentation/rooms_set_up.md

- Select the amenities you wish to apply to this room type by selecting them among the available ones and by using the arrows to move them from one panel to another: the one under panel _Selected Amenities_ will be the one showing up in the system:
+ To select the amenities applicable to this room type, select them among the available ones and use the arrows to move them from one panel to another: the ones under panel _Selected Amenities_ will be the one showing up in the system:

 ![30.png]({{site.baseurl}}/images/30.png)